tsgates/arch-wiki-markdown/wiki/Backup_Programs.md

 -   rsync — A file transfer program to keep remote files in sync.
     -   rsync almost always makes a mirror of the source.
+    -   It is possible to restore a full backup before the most recent backup if hardlinks are allowed in the backup file system.
+See Back up your data with rsync for more information.
-    -   Impossible to restore a full backup before the most recent backup (but you can use --backup to keep old versions of the files).
+    -   If hard links are not allowed, it is impossible to restore a full backup before the most recent backup (but you can use --backup to keep old versions of the files).
     -   Standard install on all distros.
     -   Can run over SSH (port 22) or native rsync protocol (port 873).
     -   Win32 version available.